akatore/GCP-projects/README.md

 # GCP-projects

-before starting, is best to have known to these commands,
+before starting, it's to be known to these commands.

 ```shell
 gcloud config set compute/region "REGION"  ## Set the default compute region: